Lease Accounting Glossary

 FASB Topic 842

 A lease has free rent or free rent periods when a landlord does not require payments of rent during specific periods within the lease term.
 Free rent usually results in deferred rent under topic 840, as the rent payments have to be straight-lined through the lease term.
-In topic 842, the free rent periods will result in a lower lease liability (because the liability is calculated as the present value of future rent payments), which also results in a lower Right of use (ROU) asset, because the ROU asset is calculated starting from the lease liability.
+In ASC 842, the free rent periods will result in a lower lease liability (because the liability is calculated as the present value of future rent payments), which also results in a lower right of use (ROU) asset, because the ROU asset is calculated starting from the lease liability.

 FASB Topic 840